OnlineEng/markdown-practice/README.md

 ## TV Show
 ### 2022

-**A sequel to Rogue One, the show follows Cassian Andor, a small-time thief who becomes a key figure in the early Rebel Alliance**
+**A sequel to Rogue One, the show follows Cassian Andor, a small-time thief who becomes a key figure in the early Rebel Alliance.**

 _Andor stands apart from your typical Star Wars media by not follow the force or Skywalker family directly.
 It features a grounded tone with sharp writing and is closer to political espionage than your typical space opera spectacle._

 **_Focusing on ordinary people pushed into rebellion by an oppressive facist power, the show feels extremely modern and relevant._**